International Development Studies

 IDS students and faculty are eligible to receive up to $1,000 in travel support for research or conferences related to international development.

-IDS Travel Grant_Faculty – Applicants must be Colorado State University faculty and associated with the International Development Studies Board.
+IDS Travel Grants for Faculty (fillable if downloaded) – Applicants must be Colorado State University faculty and associated with the International Development Studies Board.

-IDS Travel Grant_Student – Applicants must be a Colorado State University student and must be enrolled in the International Development Studies minor, graduate program, ANTH/IE 479, or ANTH/IE 679.
+IDS Travel Grants for Students (fillable if downloaded) – Applicants must be a Colorado State University student and must be enrolled in the International Development Studies minor, graduate program, ANTH/IE 479, or ANTH/IE 679.

 Silvia Canetto, Psychology